• Skip to primary navigation

 Carbohydrate loading has been used for many years to boost performance in cycling races lasting more than two hours in duration.

-While there are various methods of carb-loading, the process basically involves consuming large quantities of carbohydrate-rich food in order to fill the muscle glucogen stores.
+While there are various methods of carb-loading, the process involves consuming large quantities of carbohydrate-rich food to fill the muscle glycogen stores.

-More muscle glycogen protect you from (or delay) exercise-induced hypoglycemia and help you to exercise longer at high intensity.
+More muscle glycogen protects you from (or delays) exercise-induced hypoglycemia and helps you exercise longer at high intensity.

 Please remember to practice your carb-loading plan well before your priority race.

-Since carb-loading only last a few days there are no reasons to worry about that some minerals and vitamins are not represented sufficiently in your carb-rich diet.
+Since carb-loading only lasts a few days, there are no reasons to worry that some minerals and vitamins are not represented sufficiently in your carb-rich diet.

-After the race you return to your normal, balanced diet and that’s fine.
+After the race, you return to your routine, balanced diet, and that’s fine.

-It is important to know that when you carb-load you also increases your body mass.
-It is estimated that every gram of glycogen stored is associated with app.
+It is essential to know that you also increase your body mass when carb-loading.
+Remember that every gram of glycogen stored is associated with app.
 2.7g of water.
-So you can expect a body mass gain of app.
+So you can expect a body mass gain from app.
 2kg when you are fully loaded with carbohydrates.
 This is important to know and may influence your decision on whether you should carb load or not.

 Many experiments have been performed to find the perfect method for carb loading before races.
-The best known method is the carbohydrate-depletion/carbohydrate loading method.
-The theory behind this strategy is that exercising to exhaustion 6 days before your major race combined with a low-carb diet until three days before the race depletes muscle glycogen.
+The best-known method is the carbohydrate-depletion/carbohydrate loading method.
+The theory behind this strategy is that exercising to exhaustion six days before your primary race combined with a low-carb diet until three days before the race depletes muscle glycogen.

-When your glycogen stores are completely depleted the theory is that your muscles are hungry after storing glycogen and are able to ”˜super-compensate’ the last three days before the race.
+When your glycogen stores are completely depleted, the theory is that your muscles are hungry after storing glycogen and can ‘super-compensate’ the last three days before the race.
 So it should be possible to store even more glycogen than through regular carb-loading procedures.

-I’ve tried the depletion-load method once and I ended being well loaded for the event.
+I’ve tried the depletion-load method once, and I ended up being well-loaded for the event.

-Though, it is a bit problematic to train to exhaustion just 6 days before a major race followed by low-carb dieting.
+Though, it is a bit problematic to train to exhaustion just six days before a priority race followed by low-carb dieting.
 That’s not optimal tapering.
 So the carbohydrate-depletion/carbohydrate loading method works best in theory.
-And the theory has not proved to achieve higher glycogen content than regular 3 day carb-loading in scientifical studies.
+And the approach has not proved to achieve higher glycogen content than regular three-day carb-loading in scientific studies.

-In practice you can reach full benefit from carb-loading just three days before your major race:
+In practice, you can reach full benefit from carb-loading just three days before your priority race:

 Here is my advice for optimal carb-loading:

-1) Consume for 7-10g carbohydrate per kg body weight per day.
+1) Consume 7-10g carbohydrate per kg body weight per day.

 2) Minimize fibre-rich food

-Since many carbohydrate sources contain fibres, you may need to prefer carbohydrate sources with a low content of fibres.
-Large quantaties of fibres may cause flatulence, diarrhea, gastric and gut discomfort.
+Since many carbohydrate sources contain fibers, you may need to prefer carbohydrate sources with a low content of fibers.
+However, large quantities of fibers may cause flatulence, diarrhea, gastric and gut discomfort.

-So it is recommended to choose a high-carb, low-fibre diet (white bread, white pasta, white rice, liquid forms of carbohydrates etc.)
+So it is recommended to choose a high-carb, low-fiber diet (white bread, white pasta, white rice, liquid forms of carbohydrates, etc.)

 3) Increase fluid intake

-As mentioned above, carb-loading is associated with water so you’ll need to drink more fluids to stay well hydrated.
-Fluids can also be seen as a source for carb-loading if you don’t want to eat pasta all day long, e.g. soft drinks, juice, sport drinks etc.
+As mentioned above, carb-loading is associated with water, so you’ll need to drink more fluids to stay well hydrated.
+Fluids can also be seen as a source for carb-loading if you don’t want to eat pasta all day long, e.g., soft drinks, juice, sports drinks, etc.

 Finally there is a sweet little ninja trick that may boost your carb-loading:

-In the mirror of carb-loading this little trick also increases the glucose uptake at a minimal cost of muscle glycogen.
+This little trick also increases the glucose uptake at a minimal cost of muscle glycogen in the mirror of carb-loading.

 They say that your body needs 24 to 48 hours for storing the carb in the muscles.